Chapter 12: Unimodal Deities

 An architective deity may develop a taste for exactness, purity and perfection while a connective deity may develop an enjoyment of surprise, diversity and uncertainty.

-While connective deities could compete amongst each other in the sense that one may have a stronger influence than another, the result of their competition is a proportioning of their influences rather than a selection of some and a negation of others.
-All the competing deities would have their intentions expressed.
-Contests among architective deities, on the other hand, would result in some contestants having their intentions expressed in full while others find no expression at all.
-Conflicts among architective deities can be contests for existence.
+While connective deities could compete amongst each other in the sense that one may have a stronger influence than another, the result of their competition would be a proportioning of their influences rather than a selection of some and a negation of others.
+All the competing deities would have their intentions expressed to some degree.
+Architective deities in contest with each other could see some having their intentions expressed in full while others find no expression at all.

-The resources that connective and architective deities might utilize to promote their intents would be entirely different.
-Architective deities would have available to them the serial meanings of control, precision, organization, contest, categorization and power to achieve their ends; while connective deities could utilize the serial meanings of uncertainty, disturbance, interference and empathy.
+The resources that connective and architective deities could utilize to promote their intents would be entirely different.
+Architective deities would have available to them the serial meanings of control, precision, organization, contest, categorization and power; while connective deities could utilize the serial meanings of uncertainty, disturbance, interference and empathy.

-In a conflict between architective deities alone or between connective deities alone, the competitors would be utilizing resources and strategies that each would understand.
-But in a conflict between an architective and a connective deity neither would be able to comprehend the tactics and strategies of the other nor understand the value of each other's resources.
-More so, neither deity would be directly aware of the other as a sentience while each would experience reality as a seamless continuity of narratives in its own mode - with the occasional inexplicable interruptions.
+In a contest between architective deities alone or between connective deities alone, the competitors would be utilizing resources and strategies that each would understand.
+But in a contest between an architective and a connective deity neither would be able to comprehend the tactics and strategies of the other nor understand the value of each other's resources.
+More so, neither deity would be directly aware of the other as a sentience while each would experience reality as a seamless continuity of narratives in its own mode only - with occasional inexplicable interruptions.
 Both deities would be competing in the dark as it were, against an inscrutable and invisible opponent.
-The unexpected terminations of their narratives and incomprehensible behaviour of their venerators would be the only clues each had to the other's possible presence.
+The unexpected gaps in or terminations of their narratives would be the only clues each had to the other's possible presence.

-Competitions for serial meaning between architective and connective deities may result in terrifying contradictions for organisms like us, who can comprehend both modes of serial meaning and who find themselves having to choose between actions which appear equally sensible but whose meanings are contradictory.
+Contests between architective and connective deities could result in terrifying contradictions for organisms like us, who can comprehend both modes of serial meaning and who may find themselves having to choose between actions which appear equally sensible but whose meanings are contradictory.

 |